Skip to Main Content

 • No guarantee of refinancing or selling early: Even if you plan to sell your home early or refinance it for a lower rate, you might not be able to.

-• Could be financially risky: If your monthly payment is too high as your rate increases, you could struggle to make payments.
+• It could be financially risky: If your monthly payment is too high as your rate increases, you could struggle to make payments.

 Adjustable-rate mortgage FAQ